Raudius/files_scripts/docs/Functions.md

 `meta_data(Node node): Node`

-Returns an inflated Node object with additional meta-data information for the given file or directory.
-The additional meta-data attributes are:
+Returns an inflated Node object with additional metadata information for the given file or directory.
+The additional metadata attributes are:
  - `size`: the size of the file (in bytes)
- - `mimetype`: the mime-type of the file,
+ - `mimetype`: the mime-type of the file
- - `etag`: the entity tag of the file.
+ - `etag`: the entity tag of the file
  - `utime`: the UNIX-timestamp at which the file was uploaded to the server
  - `mtime`: the UNIX-timestamp at which the file was last modified
  - `can_read`: whether the user can read the file or can read files from the directory
  - `can_delete`: whether the user can delete the file or can delete files from the directory
  - `can_update`: whether the user can modify the file or can write to the directory
  - `storage_path`: the path of the file relative to its storage root
- - `local_path`: a path to a version of the file in the server's filesystem.
+ - `local_path`: a path to a version of the file in the server's file system.
 This location might be temporary (local cache), if the file is stored in an external storage
  - `owner_id`: the user ID from the owner of the file
 ### new_file

 `new_file(Node folder, String name, [String content]=nil): Node|nil`

-Creates a new file at specified folder.
+Creates a new file in the specified folder.
 If successful, returns the newly created file node.
 If file creation fails, returns `nil`.
 ### new_folder

 `new_folder(Node parent, String name): Node|nil`

-Creates a new folder at the specified parent folder.
+Creates a new folder in the specified parent folder.
 If successful, returns the newly created folder node.
 If creation fails, returns `nil`.
 ## Input
 ### get_input

 `get_input([String input_name=nil]): Table|any`

 Returns a Lua table containing the user inputs.
-If the optional `input_name` parameter is specified the value of the matching input is returned.
+If the optional `input_name` parameter is specified, the value of the matching input is returned.

 ```lua
 get_input() 			-- { testVar= 'input' }